vbmacuser/munki_repo/README.md

 # munki_repo
-# this is the begining of my munk_repo
+# this is the begining of my munki_repo